ghettovoice/AsyncDocs-EVO/assets/plugins/asyncdocs/docs/readme.txt

 --------------------------------------------------------------------------
 As a general rule for asynchronous navigating pages need only change the page's content.
 Plugin allows to do this in 2 ways:
-1. Move the immutable part of a pattern in chunks and list these chunks in &excludeChunks option.
+1. Move the immutable part of a template in chunks (e. g: header and footer) and list these chunks in &excludeChunks option.
 2. Set the XPath to the content DOM element.
 This element will be extracted from document output.

 To get page via ajax make an ajax request to url of the page that you need.
 One field